 Contents: Voltage Simple Definition

-Before you can understand what voltage is, please make sure you read my very short, easy-to-read article: 1.
-What Is an Electrical Circuit?
+Before you can understand what voltage is, please make sure you read my very short, easy-to-read article: What Is an Electric Circuit?

-And you might want to read 2.
-What Is Current? too.
-It doesn’t take long to read and it will REALLY help you in understanding the bare bone basics of what voltage is.
+And you might want to read What Is Electric Current? too.
+It doesn’t take long to read and it will REALLY help you in understanding the bare-bone basics of what voltage is.

 But the electrons need something to push them along the circuit for it to create an electric current.

 The electrical push/pressure that causes the current to flow in a circuit is called voltage.